Artists in Schools Expo

-The Cultural Arts Booking Fair occurs annually each August, bringing together artists and community members who schedule cultural arts programming.
-If you are interested in opportunities to volunteer during this event—including set up and clean up—email Julia, [email protected]
+The Artists in Schools Expo occurs annually each August, bringing together artists and community members who schedule cultural arts programming.
+If you are interested in opportunities to volunteer during this event email Julia at [email protected]

 Cultural Arts Representative